RedNacho/sws-vagrant-docker-connector/README.md

 ## Disclaimer ##

 I thought somebody else might find this useful, so I made it public.
-However, I haven't polished it.
+However, I haven't polished it, and make no guarantees about whether or not it will work out of the box in every case.
+It makes heavy use of grep and sed, which are not identical on every system, and there may be hidden text encoding issues (e.g. line endings) which I haven't encountered yet.

+I originally wrote it for git bash on Windows 10, and have tweaked it to work on my Ubuntu 14.04 laptop and my work Macbook (can't remember what OSX version).

 ## Requirements ##